To request a REDCap account, please submit a service request and select “REDCap Database Account.”

 - Fast and flexible: conception to production-level database or survey in less than one day.

-- Multi-site access: REDCap databases and surveys can be used by researchers from multiple sites and institutions.
+- Multi-site access: REDCap databases and surveys can be used by investigators from multiple sites and institutions.

 - Autonomous utilization: research groups have complete autonomy to develop data collection forms and add new users.

-- Fully customizable: you are in control of shaping your database or survey.
+- Fully customizable: user is in control of shaping their database or survey.

 - HIPAA compliance: REDCap is fully HIPAA compliant.